-Employee guidebooks should include values and expectations the organization wishes to instill in their workforce by positively outline the mission of the business.
+Employee guidebooks should include values and expectations the organization wishes to instill in its workforce by positively outlining the mission of the business.
 It should be clearly articulated in the guidebook that the purpose behind it is to help the employees understand their jobs, however, they can ask questions or clarifications when in doubt.
-The content of the guide should be proactive, positive and encouraging.
+The content of the guide should be proactive, positive, and encouraging.
 The guidebook should be written in a straightforward and coherent way so that the employees can easily absorb the information.

 Code of Conduct

 All the legal expectations and policies of the organization should be enlisted in this section to give the employees a broad outline of what is expected of them.
 For example, if an organization condemns the use of personal cell phones during work hours, it should be stated clearly in this section.
-Guidelines on shifts, lunch breaks, professional behaviorism, dressing, leaves and overtime should be included so that there are no confusions.
-The training guide should be designed in such a way that it works as a referenced to avoid mistakes or during casualty.
+Guidelines on shifts, lunch breaks, professional behaviorism, dressing, leaves, and overtime should be included so that there is no confusion.
+The training guide should be designed in such a way that it works as a reference to avoid mistakes or during casualty.

 Avoid Excessive Information

 Even though an employee training guide is an excellent way to outline the vision and mission of the organization, it should be brief and concise.
 New employees receive several official documents during the hiring process.
 Hence, instead of reinitiating the same information in the guide, a note of reference of these documents and a summary can be affixed.

 The training guide should be precise.
 The use of clear headings, bullet points, paragraph breaks, and alignment make the guide more accessible to the learner.
 The information should be crisp and condensed so that it is easy to read through when one is looking for a particular section.